doc4d/docs/docs/API/SystemWorkerClass.md

 ### Example

 ```4d
-    // Windows example to get access to the ipconfig window
+    // Windows example to get access to the ipconfig information
 var $myWinWorker : 4D.SystemWorker
 var $ipConfig : Text
 $myWinWorker:= 4D.SystemWorker.new("ipconfig")
-$ipConfig:=$myWinWorker.wait(1).response
+$ipConfig:=$myWinWorker.wait(1).response //timeout 1 second

     // macOS example to change the permissions for a file on macOS
     // chmod is the macOS command used to modify file access